Top 5 Signs It’s Time to Change Your Joint Parenting Plan

 As difficult and painful as a divorce is, nobody wants that anguish transmitting down to any children of the marriage.
 Every step should be taken by the courts and the parents to make sure the children are protected, no matter the situation of the divorce itself.
 A divorce may be the right choice for your family, but it does mean there will be shifts in the way your households operate, and that can sometimes affect children more than any other household member.

 A joint parenting plan is a written agreement between parents that outlines how they will share parenting responsibilities and make decisions regarding their children after a separation or divorce.
-It is important to review and update this plan periodically as circumstances change or children grow older.
+It is important to review and update the join parenting plan periodically as circumstances change or children grow older.
 Here are the top 5 signs that it’s time to change your joint parenting plan.

 Changes in Your Child’s Needs